wintexpro/doton-ton/README.md

 # DOTON TON Smart contracts

 DOTON uses Solidity smart contracts to enable transfers to and from TVM compatible chains.
-These contracts consist of a core bridge contracts: Bridge, BridgeVoteController, Proposal, Handler.
+These contracts consist of a core bridge contracts: Bridge, EpochController, Proposal, Handler.
 As a source chain of transfer flow, ton implementation has Sender and Receiver contracts.

 ## Solidity contract workflow